People of ICL

-Dr. Elham Sahraei is a Postdoctoral Associate at the Impact and Crashworthiness Lab of MIT.
-She is the co-director of the Battery Consortium.
+Professor Elham Sahraei holds dual appointments in the Department of Mechanical Engineering at MIT as a Research Scientist and in the Department of Mechanical Engineering at George Mason University as an Assistant Professor.
+She is the co-director of the MIT Battery Consortium and a co-investigator of the Ford-MIT Alliance projects and a DOE project with National Renewable Energy Lab on safety of Li-Ion batteries.
 Her current area of focus is computational modeling of Li-ion batteries in mechanical abuse conditions.
 She earned her PhD degree in Transportation Safety from the National Crash Analysis Center of The George Washington University.
 She received her MSc and BSc degrees in Mechanical Engineering from Sharif University of Technology and Isfahan University of Technology, respectively.
 Her expertise includes full-scale vehicle crash analysis, occupant protection research, and analysis of roadside safety structures.
 She is the inventor of “Collision Safety Structure”, a structure for controlled buckling of driver seats that reduces perils of frontal crashes.
-She is the receipient of many prestigious awards such as SAE Myers award, Stapp student award, and WTS scholarship award.
+She is the recipient of many prestigious awards such as SAE Myers award, STAPP student award, and WTS scholarship award.

 Dr. Marcelo Paredes